yosrym93/Distributed-Video-Contour-Finder/README.md

 # Parallel-Video-Contour-Finder
-A simple pipeline spanned across up to 2 devices to find the contours in video frames in parallel.
+A simple pipeline spanned across 1 or 2 devices to find the contours in video frames by processing frames in parallel.